 - Performing various admin support tasks

-As such, the salary of virtual bookkeepers depends largely on the type of employment obtained, number of clients being handled, and other factors like work experience and specialty.
+As such, the salary of virtual bookkeepers depends largely on the type of employment obtained, the number of clients handled, level of educational attainment, any training and certifications gained, work experience, and specialty.

 Bookkeepers employed with a company earn somewhere between $35,000 and $55,000.